 Who We Are & What We Do

 St. Athanasius Academy of Orthodox Theology was founded in 1976 as an arm of the Evangelical Orthodox Church and entered canonical Orthodoxy when that body was brought into the Antiochian Archdiocese.
 We offer a Correspondence Study Program, operate a Prisoner Education Program, and carry out various programs of research and study to prepare materials presenting the Orthodox Christian faith to Americans.
 The Orthodox Study Bible is an outstanding example of the fruit of our literature programs.
-Also, whenever appropriate, we publish audio and video tapes on various topics.
+Also, whenever appropriate, we produce audio and video media on various topics.

 The mission of St. Athanasius Academy (founded 1976) is to prepare and communicate materials on the Orthodox Christian faith in English for both Orthodox and non-Orthodox people — particularly the laity.
 Thus, our goals are three-fold: